Gallaudet University

 Summary of Requirements

-Required pre-minor courses 12 hours
+Required pre-minor courses 12 credits

 Students formally apply to the minor program upon completion of these courses.